Do I need to visit?

 A message we consistently hear from remote community residents is that there are too many unnecessary meetings.

 Public servants often invite people to be part of a ‘consultation’ when in reality, a decision has already been made.
 Sometimes this information is so important or complex that it needs explaining in person.
 Many times it’s not.
-An informative poster might save everyone’s time and a costly charter.
+An informative poster or other forms of communication might save everyone’s time and a costly charter.

 Before you commit to visiting a community, you need to reflect on what it is you are asking people to participate in, and whether you really need to go.